albc12/tmdb_movies/README.md

 #### What are the top 20 actors who always work in highly profitable films?

 Out of the actors/actresses who have at least casted in 10 films, Daniel Radcliffe was the one actor that acted in really profitable films by a huge difference.
 Harry Potter's films paid off.
 He almost doubles the second in the list.
-He overpasses the 500M$ whereas the second in the list is around $27M.
+He overpasses the $500 M whereas the second in the list is around $270 M.
 Top 5 in this list are:
 > Daniel Radcliffe, Robert Downey Jr., Will Smith, Tom Cruise, Kristen Stewart